By stuckon3d - 16 Years Ago

 Stuckon3d

 Excellent Stuckon3d, these stills and composition are brill, and the flyby was so realistic, I actually felt a bit dizzy watching it.
+This movie will be awesome when complete.

 Nice.
 Can you say more about using flowing hair for this purpose?